theopechli/theopechli.github.io/_posts/2019-10-16-format-zero.markdown

 {% endhighlight %}

 ## Conclusion
-In this level the user can control the format string of `sprintf` and by having that control, it could lead to stack-based buffer overflow.
+In this level the user can control the format string of `sprintf` and, by having that control, it could lead to stack-based buffer overflow.